authlib/joserfc/docs/guide/jwk.rst

 .. versionadded:: 1.2.0

-Call this method will generate the JWK thumbprint URI, per RFC9278.
+Calling this method will generate the JWK thumbprint URI, per RFC9278.

 .. code-block:: python